zereyak13/AWS-HandsOn/wp-on-RDS-handson.md

 install wordpress
-connect to wordpress by localhost enter the database name, user name, password and host name
+connect to wordpress by localhost enter the database name, user name, password and host namee